 These pieces of content generate 106,000 monthly visitors for all those long-tail keywords.

 They have 149 pieces of content about different types of hacks.
-The content generates 106,000 monthly visitors and rank for thousands of long-tail keywords.
+The content generates 106,000 monthly visitors and ranks for thousands of long-tail keywords.

 The seed keywords for these campaigns are “hacking” and “scams.”